 What About Air Purifier Room Size?
 Is it Dependable?

 It is but you are relying on the manufacturers itself to provide you with the input.
 They might boost their numbers in a controlled environment such as an empty room or short ceiling height.
 A few bad eggs manufacturer might even mislead the user with cubic feet numbers than square feet.
-Area of the room is not the same as the Surface area of the room.
+The area of the room is not the same as the Surface area of the room.
 Another common tactic is the use of lower air changes per hour to display bigger numbers.
 Air changes our hour (ACH) refers to how many times an air purifier can filter the entire volume of air in a designated room every hour.
 For example, a 200 sq. ft. coverage at 2 air changes per hour is cut down to half (100 sq. ft.) at 4 air changes per hour.
 For certain every brand will display the 200 square footage coverage with a small disclaimer note.

 If CADR And Room Size is Not The Answer, What Can I Depend On?

 The perfect place to start is in our compare air purifiers page.
-You can then check out other user reviews in Amazon before putting down your money.
+You can then check out other user reviews on Amazon before putting down your money.